PyMySQL/PyMySQL/README.rst

 .. contents::
 ..
-   This package contains a pure-Python MySQL client library.
+   This package contains a python MySQL client library powered by Cython.
    Documentation on the MySQL client/server protocol can be found here: http://forge.mysql.com/wiki/MySQL_Internals_ClientServer_Protocol If you would like to run the test suite, edit the config parameters in